 When you light a beeswax candle, unlike other candles it produces and releases negative ions into the air.
 The negative ions are then attracted to positively charged pollutant particles floating around in the air.
 Then once the negative ions attach to the contaminants around the air in your home, the contaminants become too heavy and fall to the ground.

 This creates a mess you have to sweep and wipe off surfaces around your home, but the upside is that your air becomes much cleaner.
-By lighting a beeswax candle you eliminate some germs and allergens from the air in your home.
+So, by lighting a beeswax candle you eliminate some germs and allergens from the air in your home.

 3. Try A Himalayan Salt Lamp

 Himalayan salt lamps also work by releasing negative ions into the air to get rid of pollutants in your home.
-They do this by attracting moisture from the air on their surface, on which water rapidly evaporates their surface is warm and then through the evaporation, they produce negative ions.
+They do this by attracting moisture from the air on their surface, on which water rapidly evaporates as their surface is warm.
+Then through evaporation, they produce negative ions which neutralize positively charged airborne pollutants like dust and allergens making them fall to the ground and on surfaces around your home.

-The negative ions then neutralize positively charged airborne pollutants like dust and allergens making them fall to the ground and on surfaces.
-Manufacturers claim that by producing negative ions Himalayan salt helps to improve your breathing.
-I am yet to come across independent scientific evidence supporting these claims but there is no harm in having a Himalayan salt lamp shining somewhere around your home.
+Manufacturers of Himalayan Salt Lamps claim that by producing negative ions Himalayan salt helps to improve your breathing.
+I am yet to come across independent scientific evidence supporting these claims but there is no harm in having a Himalayan Salt Lamp shining somewhere around your home.